balena-io/docs/pages/deployment/network.md

 ### Set Static IP

 In order to configure static IP on a pre-provisioned SD card perform the following steps:-
 * Mount the FAT partitions of the OS image either directly from the `.img` file, or by burning the SD card and mounting it on your computer.
-The volume will be called `resin-conf`.
+The volume will be called `resin-boot`.
-* Inside `resin-conf` you will find a `config.json` file and in it you will see a network key/value pair which contains JSON string encoded [Connman][connman] settings.
+* Inside the `resin-boot` partition you will find a `config.json` file and in it you will see a network key/value pair which contains JSON string encoded [Connman][connman] settings.
 Now edit the value to include the following entry, replacing `<static IP>` with your desired static IP:-

+__NOTE:__ Before Resin OS 1.2, the `resin-conf` partition was used instead of `resin-boot`.

 ```Ini
 [service_home_ethernet]